open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 # Subtitle translations

-OpenGOAL has added support for subtitles in Jak 1, a game that did not originally have subtitles.
+OpenGOAL has added support for subtitles in Jak and Daxter, a game that did not originally have subtitles.
 In future games that do have subtitles we will similarly support translations to languages that didn't originally exist as well.

 If you are interested in contributing subtitles, this document hopes to help get you started with an end-to-end example.